DangJem/ggchord/README.md

 ```
 ![plot](/examples/plots/v1.0.0/part4_2.jpg)

-However, this is still an early version of the software, and there are many不完善 aspects or even bugs.
+However, this is still an early version of the software, and there are many imperfect aspects or even bugs.
 These issues are expected to be resolved in future versions.

 ## Parameter Details